ferdjoukh/grimm/README.md

 ## Releases

+- [v6.0-d23112018](https://github.com/ferdjoukh/grimm/releases/tag/v6.0-d23112018) (November 23th 2018).
+This version add following features:

+	- Generation of Chromosomes for Genetic Algorithms. it consists of a .chr file generated when a dot file is asked.
+This is an example of [.chr](https://github.com/ferdjoukh/grimm/blob/master/CHR/Graph-211339-2211181.chr) files.
+	- validate (v): add a new option for grimm.
+It is used to check the validity of a given chromosome (.chr file).
+If the chromosome is valid then a model is generated (dot format).
+To use this option, write the following command:

+		`java -jar grimm.jar v your-chromosome.chr`

 - [v5.0-d20112018](https://github.com/ferdjoukh/grimm/releases/tag/v5.0-d20112018) (November 20th 2018).
 This version add following features:

 	- Adding random diversity when assigning values for attributes of type: EEnum, EInt, EBoolean and EString.